Downton Abbey premiered in 2010. It went on to become a global hit, finding audiences in over 220 territories.

 The Expectations of Higher Standards

 Someone who is consistently exposed to tragic endings will develop a negative outlook of the world.
 They will start to give up and check out on life.
 In short, they’ll stop desiring any higher standards for themselves because they’ll think that higher values are unattainable.

 The reason why an inspirational story (like Cinderella) is always better with a happy ending is because it reminds us that in life, if we stay true to our ideals, life will turn out well for us in the end.
 It encourages us to keep pursuing what we want out of life because ultimately - being happy is achievable.

 If we stay true to our ideals, life will turn out well for us in the end.

 In Downton Abbey, Julian Fellowes masterfully wrote characters who are motivated to achieve personal excellence for themselves.
 Different characters may desire different values, but the unifying factor is in how everybody lives up to their own highest standards.
 By doing so, the characters represent an image of our best aspirations for ourselves.
 It is a wonderful guide we can use for how we conduct our own lives.

 The Moral Responsibilities

-Another brilliant literary technique setting Julian Fellowes apart from other screenwriters is his conscious effort to write about characters that take personal responsibilities for their actions.
+Another brilliant literary technique that sets Julian Fellowes apart from other screenwriters is his conscious effort to write about characters who take personal responsibilities for their actions.

 His artistic genius is in the creation of characters who are conscious moral agents acting within their moral code.
 The characters understand right from wrong and make their decisions accordingly.